Ireland is rich in history, but some towns and communities seem to be more historical than others.

 Beautiful tree-lined malls and avenues of elegant Georgian buildings make Birr a popular tourist attraction and one of Ireland's 5 heritage towns worth visiting.

-The town, which is in the center of Ireland, was built around Birr Castle.
+The town, which is located in Ireland's Midlands region, was built around Birr Castle.

 Prior to the construction of the 850-year-old building, the Normans had built a much smaller castle, known as the “Black Castle,” which fell into the hands of the O’Carroll family between the 14th and 17th centuries.